Moving in Together

 Ann Marie Mecera says in her article This is what happened when my parents moved in, “While giving care to both live-in parents, I frequently put unrealistic expectations on myself, trying to be the ‘perfect’ daughter by meeting their every need.
 I have to be extremely intentional about maintaining a healthy balance.”

-Schedule regular activities and plan for extra help when your loved one's care needs elevate.
-Perhaps now is the time to take up the offer made by a friend or neighbour to help?
-The Helper Sign-Up sheet from our Caregiver Stress Management workshop can make it easier to define a task and accept the offer of help.
-Just refer the volunteer to the list you keep on the fridge door and ask them to sign-up for whichever task best suits their abilities and time commitment.
-Here is a sample sheet and blank sheet to make it easier.
+Schedule regular activities and plan for extra help when your loved one's care needs start to increase.
+This might be the time to call on that neighbour who offered to help.
+The Helper Sign-Up sheet from our Caregiver Stress Management workshop can make it easier to accept the offer of help and define what it is you would like them to do.
+Keep the list of tasks on the fridge door and ask them to sign-up for one of them.
+You can use this sample sheet and blank sheet as a guide/template.

-You may find some helpful tips in the Multi-Generational Living video series from Home Instead.
+You may find some helpful tips in this Multi-Generational Living video series from Home Instead.
+Each of the episodes is listed below.
 Please note that there are some American references.

 Part 1 - Multi-Generational Living